Christianity in the 12th century: Norwegian Crusade, 1107–1110

 Sigurd I of Norway was the first European king who went on a crusade, and his crusader armies defeated Muslims in Spain, the Baleares, and in Palestine where they joined the king of Jerusalem in the Siege of Sidon.

 The Teutonic Knights in Pskov in 1240 as depicted in Sergei Eisenstein's Alexander Nevsky (1938).

 Swedish Crusades

 The Swedish conquest of Finland in the Middle Ages has traditionally been divided into three "crusades": the First Swedish Crusade around 1155, the Second Swedish Crusade about 1249 and the Third Swedish Crusade in 1293.

 The First Swedish Crusade is purely legendary and according to most historians today never took place as described in the legend and did not result in any ties between Finland and Sweden.
 For the most part, it was made up in the late 13th century to date the Swedish rule in Finland further back in time.
 No historical record has also survived describing the second one, but it probably did take place and ended up in the concrete conquest of southwestern Finland.

+Orthodox Christianity

+Orthodox Christian figures of the 12th century included;